History of Punjab: Durrani and Maratha invasions

-In 1747, the Durrani kingdom was established by the Pakhtun general, Ahmad Shah Abdali.
-The first time Ahmad Shah invaded Hindustan, the Mughal imperial army checked his advance successfully.
+In 1747, the Durrani Empire was established by Ahmad Shah Abdali with his crowning as King of the Afghans by a Pashtun tribal jirga.
+The first time Ahmad Shah invaded Punjab, the Mughal imperial army checked his advance successfully.
 Yet subsequent events led to a double alliance, one by marriage and another politically, between the Afghan King and the Mughal Emperor.
 The battle of Panipat was the effect of this political alliance.
 After the victory of Panipat, Ahmad Shah Durrani became the primary ruler over Northern India.
 The influence of Durrani monarch continued in Northern India up to his death.

 In 1757, the Sikhs were persistently ambushing guards to loot trains.
-In order to send a message, and prevent such occurrences from recurring, Ahmad Shah destroyed the Shri Harimandir Sahib and filled the Sarovar (Holy water pool) with cow carcasses.
+In order to send a message, and prevent such occurrences from recurring, Ahmad Shah destroyed the Golden Temple in Amritsar and filled the Sarovar (Holy water pool) with cow carcasses.

-In 1758 the Maratha Empire's general Raghunathrao attacked and conquered Lahore and Attock driving out Timur Shah Durrani, the son and viceroy of Ahmad Shah Abdali, in the process.
-Lahore, Multan, Kashmir and other subahs on the eastern side of Attock were under Maratha rule.
-In Punjab and Kashmir, the Marathas were now major players.
+In 1758 the Maratha Empire's general Raghunathrao attacked and conquered northern and central Punjab up till Attock driving out Timur Shah Durrani, the son and viceroy of Ahmad Shah Abdali, in the process.
+Lahore, Multan, Kashmir and other provinces on the eastern side of Attock were under Maratha rule.
+In Punjab and Kashmir, the Marathas became major players.
+As Punjab served as the frontier province of the Marathas, Nana Saheb I gave the province to his key ally Adina Beg Khan who acquired the title of the Nawab of Punjab in 1758.
 In 1761, following the victory at the Third battle of Panipat between the Durrani and the Maratha Empire, Ahmad Shah Abdali captured remnants of the Maratha Empire in Punjab and Kashmir regions and had consolidated control over them.

 In 1762, there were persistent conflicts with the Sikhs.
-Vadda Ghalughara took place under the Muslim provincial government based at Lahore to wipe out the Sikhs, with 30,000 Sikhs being killed, an offensive that had begun with the Mughals, with the Chhota Ghallughara, and lasted several decades under its Muslim successor states.
-The rebuilt Harminder Sahib was destroyed, and the pool was filled with cow entrails, again.
+Vadda Ghalughara took place under the Durrani rule to wipe out the Sikhs, with 30,000 Sikhs being killed, an offensive that had begun with the Mughals, with the Chhota Ghallughara, and lasted several decades under its successor states.
+The rebuilt Golden Temple was destroyed, and the pool was filled with cow entrails, again.

+Pakpattan state (1692–1810 CE)

+Following the disintegration of the Mughal Empire, the shrine's Dīwān was able to forge a political independent state centered on Pakpattan.
+In 1757, Dīwān 'Abd as-Subḥān gathered an army of his Jat murīds, attacked the Raja of Bikaner, and thereby expanded the shrine's territorial holdings for the first time east of the Sutlej.
+Around 1776, the Dīwān, supported mainly by his Wattu murīds, successfully repelled an attack by the Sikh Nakai Misl, resulting in the death of the Nakai leader, Heera Singh Sandhu.